njaalf/covsim/README.md

 covsim
 ==========

-This package contains two implementations of simulation procedures that simulate from a multivariate distributions with a pre-specified covariance matrix.
+This package contains  implementations of three simulation procedures that simulate from a multivariate distributions with a pre-specified covariance matrix.
 In addition, the user may pre-specify marginal information.
 The main function is vita, which implements the very general VIne-To-Anything (VITA) algorithm of Grønneberg and Foldnes (Psychometrika, 2017).